 There are a number of ways for Fisher students and faculty/staff to get involved with PSP students.
 The time commitment may vary, depending on individual schedules, but consistency is of utmost importance.

 For more information about the programs or about how to get involved, contact:

 College Liaison/Program Administrator

-Service-Learning Courses: Courses, such as ITED 228 -The Adolescent may have a service-learning project, pairing typical college students with the PSP students for mentoring partnerships.
+Community-Engaged Learning Courses: Courses, such as ITED 228: The Adolescent may have a community-engaged learning project, pairing typical college students with the PSP students for mentoring partnerships.

 Field Placements: Since the Postsecondary Programs are special education classroom settings, they can be sites for additional education field experience hours.